sireum/aadl-gumbo-update-site/readme.md

 ## How to Update

-First close OSATE if open.
-Then update HAMR Codegen by updating Sireum
+First close OSATE if open, then update HAMR Codegen by updating Sireum

 ```
 cd $SIREUM_HOME